Darvitz2/Archipelago/worlds/pokemon_bw/docs/rom changes.md

   - Also made some events trigger every time instead of once a day
 - Prevented gym events from being disabled when beating the gym leader
 - The grunt at Pokémon League teleporting you to N's castle now stays even after defeating Ghetsis
-- Professor Juniper is now always in her laboratory, regardless of current story events
+- Certain NPCs are now always at their standard locations regardless of story events
-- Fossils can now always be revived in the Nacrene City museum, regardless of current story events
+- Fossils can now be revived regardless of story events
+- Changed some key items' descriptions to reflect their purpose in AP
 - Added a debug menu to the PC help menu